-Impact: Research supported by the FY20 PCRP Health Disparity Research Award is expected to have the potential to make a significant impact in addressing prostate cancer health disparities.
+Impact: Research supported by the FY21 PCRP Health Disparity Research Award is expected to have the potential to make a significant impact in addressing prostate cancer health disparities within the context of the FY21 PCRP Overarching Challenges.
 Research with a high degree of innovation is anticipated to have a higher potential for significant impact.
 Applications must also include a detailed transition plan that articulates the pathway to moving the project's findings to the next phase of development after successful completion of the award and continue advancing the research toward making a clinical impact, even if clinical impact is not an immediate outcome.

 Research Scope: Proposed projects may include basic, translational, or clinical research, including clinical trials.
 A clinical trial is a research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of the interventions on biomedical or behavioral health-related outcomes.
-Only small-scale, early (i.e., up to and including Phase II or equivalent) clinical trials are allowed.
+Only small-scale, early (i.e., up to and including phase 2 or equivalent) clinical trials are allowed.
 Investigators proposing a clinical trial are highly encouraged to consider leveraging the PCRP Prostate Cancer Clinical Trials Consortium (http://pcctc.org/) to facilitate the rapid initiation and completion of the trial.
-The inclusion of preliminary data are encouraged but not required.
+Inclusion of preliminary data is encouraged but not required.
 Any preliminary, unpublished data provided should be from the Principal Investigator (PI) or a member(s) of the research team.